Please see answers below to common questions you may have about the scholarship, eligibility criteria and teacher training.

 Can you tell me more about the assessment process?

-Candidates will be assessed at application stage and those shortlisted will be invited to attend an assessment day.
-We advise that you visit a school for some school experience before you attend an assessment day.
-The assessment day consists of two parts; a group assessment, followed by an individual interview.
-Candidates will be contacted regarding the assessment days if they are successful and will be given information of next steps.
+Candidates will be assessed at application stage and those shortlisted will be invited to attend a virtual interview.
+We advise that you visit a school for some school experience before you attend.
+The virtual interview consists of a presentation (partly in English and in the language you want to teach) and an interview.
+Candidates will be contacted regarding the interview if they are successful and will be given information on next steps.

 What is the difference between a Bursary and a Scholarship?